aedans/Nylon/README.md

 - '!': Terminates the function.

 ## Arguments
-Arguments are passed to monads using "Ma ".
+Arguments are passed to functions using "Ma ".
 More than one argument must be delineated by a comma (eg. "Ma,a,a ").
 If the arguments are type-distinguishable (eg. Number,String), the comma can be removed.

 If the argument is numeric, a-z may represent 0-25 and A-Z may represent 26-51.
 Numeric arguments also take numbers.